jools-uk/ST17H66_tools/README.md

 # Main GUI

-Top level, there is a simple GUI which allows you to connect to a chip over raw UART RX/TX lines and execute simple commands
+Top level, there is a simple GUI which allows you to connect to a chip over raw UART RX/TX lines and execute simple commands.

+Runs completely from Python (I'm using Python 3.10)

+Depends upon pythong package pysimplegui and system package tkinter (eg python3-tk on Ubuntu)

 # Notes